libAtoms/extxyz/README.md

 opt.run(fmax=1e-3)
 ```

+There is also an `extxyz` command line tool for testing purposes, see `extxyz -h` for help.
+This can alternatively
+be invoked via `python -m extxyz`.

 ## Remaining issues

 1. ~~make treatement of 9 elem old-1d consistent: now extxyz.py always reshapes (not just Lattice) to 3x3, but extxyz.c does not.~~